ds4se/chapters/pgbovine/PreppingData.md

 Some records in the raw data will be broken in unfixable ways, so your program has no choice but to skip over them when parsing.
-A bad idea is to simply skip them silently, since you won't know what data you're missing.
+A bad idea is to simply skip them silently, since you will not know what parts of the data set are corrupted.
 Instead, always:

-- print a warning to stderr (the error output stream) along with the raw record itself so that you can inspect it later to find out what's wrong,
+- print a warning to stderr (the error output stream) along with the raw record itself so that you can inspect it later to find out what is wrong,

 - and keep a running count of how many records your program has skipped so far, along with how many records were successfully parsed.
 Doing so